lagom/ibm-integration-examples/lagom-eventstore-example/README.md

 ## Download and set up the Lagom service

+(Make sure you completed all the steps on the Pre-Requisites section and IBM Project EventStore is installed and running)

 Follow these steps to get a local copy of this project and configure it to connect it to the IBM Project EventStore running on your machine

 1. Open a command line shell and clone this repository: